 The GraphOS Studio Explorer

 The GraphOS Studio Explorer is a powerful web IDE for creating, running, and managing GraphQL operations:

 The Explorer is free for all GraphOS organizations.
 It supports all GraphQL operation types (

-To get started with the Explorer, create a graph in Apollo Studio and then navigate to that graph's Explorer page:
+To get started with the Explorer, create a graph in GraphOS Studio and then navigate to that graph's Explorer page: